KyleBanks/unimation/README.md

 ### Looping

-By default, animations do not loop - they animate to the desired state and stop.
-However, they can be made to loop a desired number of times by providing a positive integer as the loop parameter to an animation, or by using `Unimation.Animation.LoopInfinite` to have the animation loop infinitely.
+By default, animations do not loop - they animate to the desired state and are marked **complete**.
+However, they can be set to loop a desired number of times by providing a positive integer as the loop parameter to an animation, or by using `Unimation.Animation.LoopInfinite` to have the animation loop infinitely.

 When looping, the initial state of the animating property is captured and the animation animates back to this state before animating again.